Ayub-Begimkulov/youtube-tutorials/store-vs-context/README.md

 **Difference:**

-- The wat of writing code
+- The way of writing code.
+- Libraries that integrate with it.
-- Batching
+- Batching (before react 18).
-- Correct order of the updates
+- Correct order of the updates.